Samanq/SampleProjects/Azure/Fundamentals_AZ_900/README.md

 ## Cost management
 ### Price calculator
 ...

 ### Total Cost of Ownership Calculator (TCO)
 Estimate the cost saving you can realize by migration your workloads to Azure.

+## Service Level Agreement (SLA)
+Is a commitment from Microsoft to its customers, detailing the performance and reliability standards they can expect from Azure services.
+Here are some key aspects of the Azure SLA:

+- **Reliability and Availability**: It guarantees certain levels of service availability and performance.
+- **Service Quality**: Outlines the level of service quality users can expect from Azure.
+- **Compensation**: Specifies the compensation customers are entitled to if Azure fails to meet these commitments.

+## Azure support plans
+...

+## Azure Hybrid benefit
+With Azure Hybrid Benefit, if you have existing SQL Server or Windows Server licenses , you can get discounts when it comes to the costing for your Azure virtual machines.

 ## Resource Lock